 With many years experience within the industry we are able to offer surveys based on an expert view, not based on profit margins or poor diagnosis.
 This means that, whilst the survey is an upfront cost, the savings that can be made on the works will greatly outweigh the cost of the report in most cases.

 We aim to undertake any survey as quickly as possible and then return the report within 24-48 hours.
 This minimises the inevitable stresses and strains associated with this kind of issue and I am available to talk after the event should the need arise.

-What this means is that we are certified to undertake surveys that will satisfy the Mortgage lenders but also give home owners the peace of mind that an expert has investigated and diagnosed the problem without the need to sell a product to cover costs.
+What this means is that we are to give home owners the peace of mind that an expert has investigated and diagnosed the problem without the need to sell a product to cover costs.

 PLEASE NOTE THAT TIMBER SURVEYS OFTEN GO HAND IN HAND WITH THE NEED TO CHECK FOR DAMP ISSUES SO A COMBINED SURVEY IS USUALLY THE BEST PLAN OF ATTACK